• This page, Acquired Brain Injury (ABI) Waivers, is offered by

 Special financial rules exist for waiver applicants and participants.

-Also, for the ABI-RH waiver, the person must need residential support services with staff supervision 24 hours a day, 7 days a week
+Also, for the ABI-RH waiver, the person must need residential support services with staff supervision 24 hours a day, seven days a week

 Services Offered to ABI Waiver Participants

-All waiver participants will work with a case manager/service coordinator to develop their individual service plan that will include their goals and the waiver services and supports the participant needs in the community.
+All waiver participants will work with a case manager/service coordinator to develop their individual service plan.
+That plan will include their goals and the waiver services and supports the participant needs in the community.

 ABI Waiver services include the following: